rgambord/c99-doc/doc/sections/6/7/2/3/index.rst

 .. _9899_6.7.2.3p12:

+.. container:: snum

+   :ref:`12 <9899_6.7.2.3p12>`

-:ref:`12 <9899_6.7.2.3p12>` EXAMPLE 2 To illustrate the use of prior declaration of a tag to specify a pair of mutually referential structures, the declarations
+EXAMPLE 2 To illustrate the use of prior declaration of a tag to specify a pair of mutually referential structures, the declarations

 ::